Richard

 His chip was clean and after two bounces his ball hit the base of the pin and nestled down two inches from the hole.

-Fujita’s 25-foot putt for par was close but not close enough and Bland was able to tap-in for the championship and be rewarded with a bear hug from caddie James Walton.
+Fujita’s 25-foot putt for par was close but not close enough and Bland was able to tap in for the championship.

 The celebrations continued on his return to LIV duty, where Bland was greeted by members of the LIV Golf Andalucia staff holding ‘Blandy’ head cutouts and poster boards with the slogan ‘Blandemonium on the Blandepodium’.